The Boulton Paul Ground Attack Aircraft Projects (P99, P100 and P101).

 All images © John Dell

 The Boulton Paul P99, P100 and P101 were a series of unbuilt project for a ground-attack aircraft to a draft Air Ministry specification (unnumbered) of March 1942.
 The performance specified by the Air Ministry was not that very high, only 280 mph was asked for, stressing the overriding need was for the accuracy of delivery of its weapons.
-An armament of multiple large-calibre cannons was called for along with the ability to carry bombs and rockets.
-It seems that an "in service" date of January 1944 was hoped for.
-Boulton Paul also submitted the P99 and P100 designs to specification F6/42 for a high-speed fighter, presumably with a reduced armament and less armour protection for the pilot.
+An armament of multiple large-calibre cannons was to be fitted along with the ability to carry bombs and rockets.
+It seems that an in service date of January 1944 was hoped for, in time to take part in D-Day and the liberation of Europe.

 Image © John Dell

 The first design Boulton-Paul considered (the P99), was a twin-boom pusher powered by a big Rolls-Royce Griffon engine driving contra-props.
 The main undercarriage wheels protuded when retracted to cushion any crash-landing.
 The twin booms supported a central fin.
 It was hoped that plastic components could be used to speed construction.
-Fixed armament was to comprise either a large 47mm gun with two 20mm cannon, or two 40mm guns (as used in the Hurricane IID) and two 20mm cannon.
-To protect the pilot from being shredded by the pusher prop in the event of having to bale out a sprung arm acted as a crude ejection system to swing him clear, although it ejected him downwards!
+Fixed armament was to comprise either three 40 mm Vickers "S" guns (as used in the Hurricane IID tank buster) or two 40mm guns and two 20mm cannon or a larger 47mm gun with two 20mm cannon.
+The bombload was to be two 500 lb (227 Kg) bombs or eight rockets.
+To protect the pilot from being shredded by the pusher prop in the event of having to bale out a sprung arm acted as a crude ejection system to swing him clear, discarding a whole section of the underneath of the fuselage at the same time.
+Although it ejected him downwards!
 Not a direction to be flung in when flying a low altitude hedge-hopping ground attack aircraft!
 The layout of the P99 was very similar to that tendered by Armstrong Whitworth with their AW49 design (except the AW design had two fins and used the smaller Rolls-Royce Merlin instead).
 One gets the impression that the P99 was the design that Boulton Paul thought would best meet the RAF requirement while still having a chance of seeing service before the war ended.

 Designed to the same specification as the P99, the Armstrong Whitworth AW49 was similar in layout but used a Rolls Royce Merlin, rather than a Griffon, engine.
 Image © John Dell.